-Spectacularly produced for the time, and one of the best of the genre for many years, Ice Station Zebra doesn’t quit hold up in the visual department, but has a solid premise based around Cold War espionage and is buoyed by a strong cast led by Rock Hudson and Ernest Borgnine.
+Spectacularly produced for the time, and one of the best of the genre for many years, Ice Station Zebra doesn’t quit hold up in the visual department, but has a solid premise based around post World War II espionage and is buoyed by a strong cast led by Rock Hudson and Ernest Borgnine.
 Tasked with rescuing a team in the Arctic Ocean, but really part of a covert mission, where the rescue mission puts the crew and the rescued team in more danger than breaching the ice.

 The Hunt for Red October

 Tom Clancy’s Jack Ryan novels have made for excellent films, and Ryan himself is an intriguing character, but while The Hunt for Red October certainly features Ryan, it’s not so much about him.
 Most of the weight of the story belongs to the Captain of the Red October played by Sean Connery.
 He and his crew are playing a dangerous game, and Ryan’s job is to interpret that to the Americans before all hell breaks loose.
 Terrific sub combat and political intrigue make The Hunt for Red October a terrific sub film.